Marlamin/WoWFormatTest/README.md

 #### RenderTestWPF
 Rendering test with WPF.

-## Thanks
+## Thanks (in no particular order)
 - TOM_RUS
+- Schlumpf
+- Thoorium
+- Miceiken
+- Kirth
+- relaxok
+- Blizzard Entertainment
+- Gredys
 - flippy84
 - JustMak
 - Xalcon
 - BoogieMan
 - Everyone in #modcraft on QuakeNet
 - WoWDev wiki authors (especially schlumpf!!!!)
-- Miceiken
 - ..and all the people the above people base their work on
-- also Thoorium

-Last updated on October 23rd 2014
+Last updated on August 10th 2015